Unlike Don Quixote, the giants in the Arthurian Legends were very much so not delusions. The Giant

 As King Arthur was laid against a tree, where he cradled his sword and his wounds as a mother would hug her child, Bedivere wished to get help.
 What help could there be for a man who was already a corpse?
 His limbs were nearly falling off of him.
 And even as a Knight who had known that pain before, Bedivere again denied the possibility.
 Denial, denial, denial…

-Arthur’s army resided at the port nearby, a half a day’s ride away, but Arthur stopped him
+Arthur’s army resided at the port nearby, a half a day’s ride away, but Arthur stopped him - having pulled himself out of the trance of death itself.

 “I had a dream.”